7 Top Strategies for Anxiety Relief.

 I work with many clients who suffer with anxiety, so I thought it be useful to share my Top 7 Strategies for Anxiety Relief.

 Worrying can be helpful when it encourages you to take action and solve a problem.
 But if you’re preoccupied with “what if’s” and disasterising the worst case scenarios, worry becomes a problem of its own and can manifest into Anxiety.
 Those unrelenting doubts and fears can be paralysing.
 Negative thoughts can sap your emotional energy, send your anxiety levels soaring and interfere with your daily life.
-But chronic worrying is a mental habit that can be broken.
+But chronic worrying is a mental habit that can be broken and anxiety relief can be practised.
 You can train your brain to stay calm and look at life from a more balanced, less fearful perspective.
-Here are a few useful tips.
+Here are a few useful tips for anxiety relief.

 Tip 1: Create a “worry period”